ramonpbarros/responsive-website/README.md

 ## Status
 Project is: _in progress_
-I'll be adding more features to this website the demonstrate good responsiviness throughout different screen sizes
+I'll be adding more features to this website the demonstrate good responsiviness throughout different screen sizes.

 ## Inspiration
 Project inspired by UCSD Coding Bootcamp, based on first week of course, applying HTML and CSS skills.